lmeireles/resume/README.md

  **Description:** Assist instructors in the classroom with the administration of IT courses and assist in the maintenance of the EAD system.

  **Freelancer - since 2011:**</br>
- **Description:** Development of Mobile Applications, Applications and Web Systems using several technologies such as PHP, JAVA, Ruby on Rails, WooCommerce, Magento, Ionic2, Agular2, React and React Native among others.
+ **Description:** Development of Mobile Applications, Applications and Web Systems using several technologies such as PHP, Kotlin, Ruby on Rails, WooCommerce, Magento, Ionic2, Agular2, React and React Native among others.

 ## ADDITIONAL INFO